 I cook at my home in South Hackney.
 Pea Shoot is portable, and you’ll find us at different locations around East London.

-Being environmentally conscious, Dora has created a budding business which puts sustainability first without comprising on delicious and new flavours.
+Being environmentally conscious, Dora has created a budding business that puts sustainability first without comprising on delicious and new flavours.
 Order vegan picnics for delivery or sign up to Dora's latest supper club on their website.

 After putting the business on hold during the lockdown, Pea Shoot picnics are up and running again, delivering seasonal vegan picnics to Hackney parks and gardens.
-Order one here.